onixldlc/golden-circle/README.md

 # golden-circle
 project lab hci

-because of the javascripts import module limitation, this project need to be hosted to run correctly, otherwise the javascript wont load
+sadly because of the javascripts `import module` limitation, this project need to be hosted to run correctly, otherwise the javascript wont load